aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/09-run-commands.md

 This is our shared filesystem, mounted at `/shared`.

-In the next section we'll install Spack on this shared filesystem!
+In the next section the input files to run a job using the cluster will be copied.